Door Latches

 When selecting the best door latch for your specific application, consider critical factors such as door material, installation environment, required security level, fire safety compliance, and compatibility with smart home technology.
 For industry professionals, facility managers, or homeowners, ensuring proper installation and routine maintenance will maximize the service life and effectiveness of your chosen door hardware.
 For tailored recommendations and to source quality products, refer to reputable door latch manufacturers and suppliers who offer expert support and a broad selection of locking solutions.

 A simple latch consists of a base, a bolt, and a box or hole.
 The base, which holds the bolt, is usually installed on the door, while the box is installed on the door frame.
 When the bolt is slid or moved into the box, it activates the latch, securing one end of the bolt to the door and the other end to the frame.
+This fundamental latch design forms the basic principle for most door locking mechanisms and ensures reliable security by physically connecting two surfaces.

 The most common type of latch bolt is the barrel bolt, which is widely used for closing gates, doors, and windows.
+Barrel bolts are easy to install and provide a simple but effective security measure for both residential and commercial properties.
+Additionally, specialty bolt latches such as tower bolts, surface bolts, and flush bolts address particular security and privacy applications.

 Additional types of push-to-close or slam latches include: